-The health care industry needs informed, skilled and dependable workers to complete the care team.
-The licensed practical nurse assists registered nurses and physicians in caring for physically or mentally ill clients.
-In the long-term care setting and home health, the LPN may supervise other nursing care personnel.
+The healthcare industry needs informed, skilled, and dependable workers to form a complete care team.
+The licensed practical nurse assists registered nurses and physicians in caring for clients who are physically or mentally ill.
+In long-term care settings and home health, the LPN may supervise other nursing care personnel.

 Note: This program requires prerequisite coursework and selective admissions approval.

 Upon successful completion of the program, graduates are eligible to apply to take the Practical Nursing Licensing exam.
-After completing the practical nursing program, LPNs may continue their education to become a registered nurse.
+After completing the practical nursing program, LPNs may continue their education to become registered nurses.

-Students must “pass” all clinical courses and maintain a grade of “C” or higher in all non-clinical courses to remain in the program.
+To remain in the program, students must “pass” all clinical courses and maintain a grade of “C” or higher in all non-clinical courses.

 Practical Nursing (LPN) Program web page